Magic-Land-Entertainment/OBS-Easy/README.md

 ## TODO

+- Allow user to cancel out of script
+- Add option to reconfigure NDI IP addresses easily
 - Further testing on Linux Mint 22 especially for appliance mode
 - Test on Ubuntu 24.04
 - Add more OS testing to ensure the current system is supported